Link for downloadable PDF

 • We eat in shifts.
 The first shift starts at 5 pm.

-• If the night is chilly, campers may sleep inside the Spencer Valley School.
+• Campers may sleep inside the Spencer Valley School if the night is chilly.

 • If you have a hotel room in Julian, arrange for chase drivers to drive you up.